Pelosi: Congress can use impeachment to legally justify Trump subpoenas

 NADLER MOVES TOWARD HOLDING BARR IN CONTEMPT: HOW IT WOULD WORK

-Inherent contempt could prove to be a more realistic method of holding Barr in contempt.
-During a House Judiciary Committee hearing on Wednesday, law professor Jonathan Turley warned that Democrats would be "heading into a world of hurt" if they went through the court system.
+Inherent contempt has been a tactic advocated by some rank-and-file Democrats who suggest it's their only path to enforce compliance.
+During a House Judiciary Committee hearing on Wednesday, law professor Jonathan Turley warned that Democrats would be "heading into a world of hurt" if they went through the court system -- the more traditional path for contempt disputes.